finbourne/lusid-sdk-csharp-preview/sdk/docs/InstrumentsApi.md

-            var identifierType = identifierType_example;  // string | The unique identifier type to search, for example 'Figi'. var identifier = identifier_example;  // string | An <i>identifierType</i> value to use to identify the instrument, for example 'BBG000BLNNV0'. var requestBody = new List<string>(); // List<string> | A list of property keys from the 'Instruments' domain whose properties to delete. var effectiveAt = effectiveAt_example;  // DateTimeOrCutLabel | The effective datetime or cut label at which to delete time-variant properties from.
-The property must exist at the specified 'effectiveAt' datetime.
-If the 'effectiveAt' is not provided or is              before the time-variant property exists then a failure is returned.
+            var identifierType = identifierType_example;  // string | The unique identifier type to search, for example 'Figi'. var identifier = identifier_example;  // string | An <i>identifierType</i> value to use to identify the instrument, for example 'BBG000BLNNV0'. var requestBody = new List<string>(); // List<string> | A list of property keys from the 'Instruments' domain whose properties to delete. var effectiveAt = effectiveAt_example;  // DateTimeOrCutLabel | The effective date to delete time-variant properties from.
 Do not specify this parameter              if any of the properties to delete are perpetual. (optional)

             try
             {